church entryway with an accessible ramp

 About the Instructor

-Rory Tasker, MA has been a Buddhist monk since 2004.
+Rory Tasker, MA, has been a Buddhist monk since 2004.
 During his initial training, he mostly studied Tibetan Buddhism but also spent two years learning about meditation practice with Thai forest monks.
 In 2011, he completed the Lotsawa Rinchen Zangpo Translator Program in India and began translating Buddhist teachings from Tibetan to English for audiences in Europe, Asia, and North America.

 He has continued as an interpreter since that time and currently translates for Geshe Sonam at the Lama Yeshe Ling Buddhist Centre in Burlington, Ontario.
 Rory holds an MA in Buddhist Studies from McMaster University and is a PhD (ABD) candidate at the University of Toronto, OISE.
 In his research, he examines the methods and pedagogies of Tibetan Buddhist teachers in North America.
 This research has been presented at several conferences, including the American Academy of Religion (AAR) annual meeting and the Collaborative for Spirituality in Education.
 He has been the Buddhist chaplaincy representative at McMaster University’s Spiritual Care and Learning Centre since 2021, and has a passion for spiritual care and religious dialogue.